| |

 car when the driver registered to that

 number is driving the car.
-Each

 driver pays their own separate entry fee, each races the